 The Motability Scheme is a UK government-backed initiative dedicated to helping people with disabilities, war pensioners and carers drive a brand new, safe, and reliable car.

-Motability customers interested in an EV who don’t have a driveway (or access to suitable off-street parking) can choose a complimentary 36-month subscription to the BP Pulse network of public charging points instead of having a home charger fitted.
+Motability customers interested in an EV who don’t have a driveway (or access to suitable off-street parking) can choose a complimentary subscription to the BP Pulse network of public charging points instead of having a home charger fitted.

-Motorists with a disability who do have off-street parking can opt for a compact, all-weather home EV charger - fitted by a qualified specialist BP Pulse installer - as a part of the lease at no additional cost.
+Motorists with a disability who do have off-street parking can opt for a compact, all-weather home EV charger - fitted by a qualified specialist installer - as a part of the lease at no additional cost.